tkafka/unfair-dice-simulator/features/unfair-dice-simulator.md

 - Clear visual hierarchy and spacing
 - Compact header to maximize content space
 - Optimized layout for both mobile and desktop views
+- Footer with links to source code on GitHub and Cline (with translations)